Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble

-The core of transfer learning is to align the source and target distributions by minimizing a divergence that measures the discrepancy between them.
-Optimal Transport (OT) theory can be regarded as one of the discrepancy-based alignment methods because it can be used for computing Wasserstein distances (also called Monge-Kantorovich or Earth Mover distances) between probability distributions \cite{courty2016optimal}.
-Given the cost function (like $l_2$ distance) between samples from source and target domains, we can compute the probabilistic coupling matrix $\gamma$.
+\textbf{Transfer Learning with Optimal Transport.} The core of transfer learning is to align the source and target distributions by minimizing a divergence that measures the discrepancy between them.
+Optimal Transport (OT) theory can be regarded as one of the discrepancy-based alignment methods, as it can be used for calculating Wasserstein distances between probability distributions \cite{courty2016optimal}.
+Given the cost function (e.g., $l_2$ distance) between samples in the source and target domains, we can calculate the probabilistic coupling matrix $\gamma$.
 It has been applied in domain adaptation to learn the transformation between different domains \cite{courty2014domain} \cite{perrot2016mapping}, with associated theoretical guarantees \cite{redko2017theoretical}.
-Also, it is suitable for different transfer scenarios, i.e. unsupervised \cite{courty2017joint} and semi-supervised \cite{yan2018semi} situations.
-Initially, limited by the space complexity of OT (super-quadratically with the size of the sample), it can only be used to solve problems of small or medium size\cite{flamary2021pot}.In recent years, more and more work has tried to combine deep learning method and optimal transport, and train through multiple rounds of minibatch iterative optimization, like Deep Joint Optimal Transport (DeepJDOT)\cite{damodaran2018deepjdot} and Reliable Weighted Optimal Transport (RWOT) \cite{xu2020reliable}, which break the limit of complexity.
-While realizing domain alignment, these training processes make sure that good semantic representation can be learned for downstream tasks such as classification.

-In our setting, few labeled patients are available in the target hospital, which can be seen as a problem of semi-supervised transfer learning.
-Unlike common methods for the unsupervised situation, we can further consider the coupling constraints for labeled samples when using OT.
+Moreover, it is applicable to different transfer scenarios, including unsupervised \cite{courty2017joint} and semi-supervised \cite{yan2018semi} situations.
+Initially, limited by the space complexity of OT (super-quadratically with the size of the sample), it can only be deployed to tackle problems of small or medium size\cite{flamary2021pot}.
+Recently, more and more work has attempted to combine deep learning method with OT to train through multiple rounds of minibatch iterative optimization, such as DeepJDOT \cite{damodaran2018deepjdot} and RWOT \cite{xu2020reliable}, breaking the limit of complexity.
+In our setting, there are few labeled patients in the target hospital, which can be viewed as a problem of semi-supervised transfer learning.
+In contrast to the common approach in the unsupervised case, we can further consider the coupling constraints for labeled samples when using OT.